DecenterApps/actions-sdk/packages/actions-spec/spec.md

 #### Fields Description

 -   `type`: Specifies the type of input field (see [Input Types](#input-types)).
+-   `id`: A unique identifier for the input.
 -   `scope`: Defines where the input originates (see [Input Scopes](#input-scopes)).
 -   `label`: A user-friendly label for the input field.
 -   `required`: An optional boolean indicating whether the input is mandatory.